cherrypush/cherry-cli/README.md

       - main
 ```

-# Feedback 🙏
+# Feedback 💌

-Any further question or suggestion?

-- report a bug or suggest new features via [GitHub Issues](https://github.com/cherrypush/cherry-cli/issues)
-- or shoot me a message on [twitter.com/fwuensche](https://twitter.com/fwuensche)
+We’d love to hear from you!
+If you find a bug or have a suggestion, please open an issue on our
+[GitHub Issues](https://github.com/cherrypush/cherry-cli/issues).
+Your input is what makes Cherry better for everyone.